lowryel/personal-finan-manager/REAEDME.md

 * Had to change the DB during development from sqlite3 (default django) to Postgres.
 * Since I didn't want to start all over with data, I backed up the data using `python manage.py dumpdata <appname> --format json --indent 4 > data.json`
 * While done with the setup and was loading the data, I encountered some errors (some permission issues).
-Turned out it was because I didn't create a admin user for the application.
+Turned out it was because I didn't create an admin user for the application.
 * Also, to be able to restore data to all tables, you need to ensure the DB user has all priviledges

 ----------------------------------------------------------------------------------------------